pinionai/pinionai-streamlit-agent/docs/GCPDeploy.md

 ```

 During the deployment process, `gcloud` will prompt you to confirm the settings.
 Once you confirm, it will deploy the service and provide you with a **Service URL**.

+### Important Note: Vertex AI Service Agent Permissions

+For PinionAI Studio RAG file ingestion (`rag.import_files()`) to succeed, the **Vertex AI Service Agent** (a Google-managed service account) must have permission to read files from your Google Cloud Storage bucket.

+This permission is usually granted automatically when you enable the Vertex AI API.
+However, if you encounter `Permission Denied` errors during ingestion, ensure the Vertex AI Service Agent has the `Storage Object Viewer` (`roles/storage.objectViewer`) role on your project.

 ### 8. Access Your Application